 Face coverings should also be worn by pupils in year 7 and above when travelling on dedicated school transport to secondary school or college.

+See the face coverings guidance

 Clinically extremely vulnerable children and staff

 Children

 More evidence has emerged that shows there is a very low risk of children becoming very unwell from coronavirus (COVID-19), even for children with existing health conditions.
 Most children originally identified as clinically extremely vulnerable no longer need to follow original shielding advice.
 Parents should be advised to speak to their child’s GP or specialist clinician if they have not already done so, to understand whether their child should still be classed as clinically extremely vulnerable.